 So imagine my amazement when she asked for help on this Pikachu project and actually took direction and helped!!
 This is what we worked on together for the last 2 days:

-She bought a hoody from American Apparel and we changed it: cut off the sleeves and tapered the upper portion of the body to be more form fitting, added ears, tail, cheeks, back stripes, and ruffles on the pockets.
+She bought a hoody from American Apparel and we changed it.
+We cut off the sleeves and tapered the upper portion of the body to be more form fitting, added ears, tail, cheeks, back stripes, and ruffles on the pockets.
 She was the one to hand stitch the stripes on back, the cheeks, the trim on the pockets, and even the ears! … and with NO complaining!!

 I think she did an awesome job for her first sewing project!
 It’s about time too ~ she’ll be 21 in July, so I had to wait a loooong time for this.
 The cherry on top was when I was driving her to the Greyhound Station, she said to me: “Thanks so much for helping me ~ I’m glad I grew up enough to let you help me.”
 So I cried on the way home feeling like a good mommy.